-Some of the Group's receivables relate to GST and other taxation (including VAT) due from the Australian and Tanzanian taxation offices and trade receivables from coal sales.
+Some of the Group's receivables relate to GST and other taxation (including VAT) due from the Australian and Canadian taxation offices.

 Cash and cash equivalents

 Cash and cash equivalents comprise of cash on hand and demand deposits.
 The Group limits its credit risk by holding its cash balance and demand deposits with reputable counterparties with acceptable credit ratings.